wleoncio/wleoncio/README.md

 # Hi, there! :wave:

 ~~Get off my lawn!~~ Welcome to my profile page!
 Feel free to browse, use and contribute to my repositories.
 Please also check out [my University centre's page](https://github.com/ocbe-uio/), where most of my GitHub efforts currently go.
-You can also find more info on my career path on my [LinkedIn profile](https://www.linkedin.com/in/waldir-leoncio-40899618b/).

 Here's what I've been coding on over these past 365 days: